ScienJus/play-with-ruby/articles/grammar.md

 sex = male

 case sex
-when "male" then puts "you are a boy" when "fumale" then puts "you are a girl" else puts "???" end
+when "male" then puts "You are a boy" when "fumale" then puts "You are a girl" else puts "???" end
 ```